How do I choose a headshot photographer?

 Where are you located?

 My studio is at 137th St. & Riverside Drive, 1/2 block from the #1 train, and 1 block from the Hudson River.
 It has 3 windows and studio lights.
-But I love shooting outside all year long, either on the street or on my amazing rooftop.
+But I love shooting outside all year long, both in my private outdoor space behind my studio, and on the street.
 I live in Millburn, NJ, so we could also arrange a shoot there.

 Will we shoot indoors or outdoors?